TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Examples/Index.rst

 Examples from the TYPO3 Core
 ============================

-Some examples are also taken from the TYPO3 Core and examples that come from different system extensions.
+Some examples are taken from the TYPO3 Core and some come from different system extensions.
 You can open their TCA definitions in the corresponding file in the system extension.